Moitreyee-Das/Web-Developement-Project-On-Histrorical-Places/README.md

 3. Make sure change the href if you change any linked files name
 4. change the image path to where you saved it
 5. Change the name in the footer
-6. Feel free to Make any changes
+6. Feel free to make any changes
+7. I've added a Summary file to give you a idea how the project suppose to look like